-Figure 12 shows that CAC takes $\sim$ 500ms of latency to detect and switch to the tail-specific knob configuration (higher resolution and lower encoding quality) for the subsequent frames, comparing with the $\sim$ 10 seconds of delay to detect scene changes in AWStream [15].
+Figure 15 shows that CAC takes ~500ms of latency to detect and switch to the tail-specific knob configuration (higher resolution and lower encoding quality) for the subsequent frames, comparing with the ~10 seconds of delay to detect scene changes in AWStream [17].
 At around t=15s, Runespoor with CAC achieves a higher tail accuracy than ASR only.
 At t=17s, CAC switches back to the standard configuration.
 CAC, including the tail-specific configuration (14s-16s), has a similar throughput as other baselines, as shown in the lower figure.
-This is because we learn these configs through offline profiling regarding the same bandwidth targets, as discussed in § III-B.
+This is because we learn these configs through offline profiling regarding the same bandwidth targets, as discussed in § 3.2.

-We show the breakdown of end-to-end latency per frame in Table V. Each application has 410-530ms and 330-420ms latency.
+We show the breakdown of end-to-end latency per frame in Table 7.
+Each application has 410-530ms and 330-420ms latency.
 DL computations are distributed over multiple GPUs.
 Runespoor is efficient to support our target applications.
+Note that CloudSeg [31] only implements an SR model and has no end-to-end implementation.

-time (ms) transmission+processing ASR inference
+time n+proce ASR inference

-×2 $\times 4$ ×6 ×8 ASK merence
+(ms) ×2 $\times 4$ ×6 $\times 8$

 segmentation 144 40 20 14 68-80 316

 detection 133 37 - 66-70 220

-TABLE V: Breakdown of end-to-end latency per frame.
+TABLE 7: Breakdown of end-to-end latency per frame.

-VI.
-RELATED WORK
+6 RELATED WORK

-A. Edge-cloud video analytics systems
+6.1 Edge-cloud video analytics systems